beachmachine/django-userforeignkey/README.rst

 .. image:: https://img.shields.io/pypi/v/django-userforeignkey.svg?maxAge=2592000   :target:

-Django UserForeignKey is a simple Django app (supporting Django 1.8 up to Django 2.0) that will give you a UserForeignKey model field.
+Django UserForeignKey is a simple Django app that will give you a `UserForeignKey` model field for Django models.
 This field extends a regular ForeignKey model field, and has the option to automatically set the currently logged in user on insert and/or update.

-Currently, Django 1.8, 1.11 (Python 2.7, Python 3.4+) and Django 2.0 (Python 3.4+) are supported.
+Currently, Django 1.11 (Python 2.7, Python 3.4+), Django 2.0 (Python 3.4+) and Django 2.1 (Python 3.5+) are supported.

-*Note*: Django 1.9 and 1.10 should work too, but both versions are insecure and deprecated.
-Consider upgrading to a newer Django Version!
+If you need support for the insecure and deprecated Django 1.8 (and possibly 1.9 and 1.10), please fall back to version 0.2.1.

+There also is a `video tutorial on YouTube <https://www.youtube.com/watch?v=iJCbYMgUDW8>`_ that shows you basic functionality of this package.

 Quick start
 -----------